Skip to main content

 Are You a Servant or a Leader?

-By July 9, 2013No Comments
+By July 9, 2013October 21st, 2024No Comments

 Duck & ducklings

-George Barna’s poll 0f Christian women in August 2012 reveals that 49% characterize themselves as servants while only 36% call themselves leaders.
-When only one out of every three of us sees herself as a leader, it is no wonder that 75% of us fell that we should be doing more to serve God.
+When only one out of every three of us sees herself as a leader, it is no wonder that 75% of us feel that we should be doing more to serve God.
 We have likely misunderstood the value that God puts on each and every Christ-follower to influence her world.

-Take on your responsibility as a leader by growing in that area, and by seeing yourself as one who is making a difference in the lives of others because God is at work in you.
+Start growing as a leader and seeing yourself as a difference-maker because God is at work in you.

 You are a leader.
 Believe it!